gerogew22122/WEBSITEFORLJ/replit.md

 - Removed Features, Results, and Reviews sections for cleaner, more focused landing page
 - Added Pricing section with two packages: 7-day trial ($34.44) and Monthly ($119.99 with money-back guarantee)
 - Monthly package highlighted as "MOST VALUE" with profit guarantee messaging
+- Navigation simplified to "Home" only
+- All CTA buttons and popups now scroll to pricing section on same page
+- Created separate /packages route for dedicated pricing page
 - Page structure: Loading Screen → Hero → Pricing → Footer

 ## User Preferences